ChewangGyalpuBhutia/AiAgent/README.md

 curl -X POST http://localhost:3000/agent/message \
   -H "Content-Type: application/json" \
   -d '{
-    "message": "What is markdown?",
-    "session_id": "user123"
+    "message": "Tell me about Blogging With Markdown: All You Need to Know", "session_id": "123"
   }'

 # Follow-up with memory
 curl -X POST http://localhost:3000/agent/message \
   -H "Content-Type: application/json" \
   -d '{
-    "message": "Can you elaborate on that?",
+    "message": "can you elaborate on Tell me about Blogging With Markdown: All You Need to Know", "session_id": "123"
-    "session_id": "user123"
   }'

 # Weather plugin trigger